weiju/ratr0-engine/docs/COLLISIONS.md

 ## AABB

-The RATR0 collision detection system is designed aound aAxis aligned bounding boxes (AABB), which has are both simple and efficient to implement.
+The RATR0 collision detection system is designed around axis aligned bounding boxes (AABB), which has are both simple and efficient to implement.

 ## Quad Trees